-The Company entered into a 21.5 year contract expiring in 2026 to supply specified quantities of synthetic gypsum to a third party.
+The Company entered into a 21.5 year contract expiring in 2026 to supply specified quantities of synthetic gypsum from the Coleson Cove Generating Station to a third party.
 In the event of a production shortfall, the Company must compensate the third party for any shortfall.
 The compensation paid, if required, is based on the contracted quantity of gypsum at fixed price.
 The fixed price is escalated each year by the Consumer Price Index.